ploomber/projects/guides/serialize-unserialize/README.md

 Since it's common to have a `fallback` serialization format.
 The decorators have a `fallback` argument that when enabled, uses the `pickle` module when the product's extension does not match any of the registered one in the first argument.

-The example works the same as the previous one, except we don't have to write our on pickle-based logic.
+The example works the same as the previous one, except we don't have to write our own pickle-based logic.

 `fallback` can also take the [joblib](https://github.com/joblib/joblib) or [cloudpickle](https://github.com/cloudpipe/cloudpickle) values.
 They're similar to the pickle format but have some advantages.
-For example, `joblib` produces smaller files when the serialized object contains many NumPy arrays, where as cloudpickle supports serialization of some objects that the pickle module doesn't.
-To use `joblib` or `cloudpickle` the corresponding module must be installed.
+For example, `joblib` produces smaller files when the serialized object contains many NumPy arrays, while cloudpickle supports serialization of some objects that the pickle module doesn't.
+To use `fallback='joblib'` or `fallback='cloudpickle'` the corresponding module must be installed.

 ```python
 display_file('custom.py', symbols=['my_fallback_serializer', 'my_fallback_unserializer'])